-Add dry ingredients to wet and blend until just combined.
-Dough will be crumbly yet you should be able to form the balls with your hands.
-If not, add 1/2-1 teaspoon of liquid such as water or almond milk.
+- Add dry ingredients to wet and blend until combined.
+The dough will be crumbly yet you should be able to form the balls with your hands.
+If too dry, add 1/2-1 teaspoon of water or dairy-free milk.

 - Can substitute pecans or walnuts for all of one variety so you don't have to get two types of nuts.

 - Try toasting nuts before processing in the food processor to take these cookies to the next level!

 Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
 Thank you for your support!